Home Offices provides a tax benefit. That’s the result you achieve when you claim an office in your home.

 You likely want your employees to be on a path of continuous improvement.

 There’s much to know about how such business deductions work for both you and your employees.
-The Tax Cuts and Jobs Act (TCJA) tax reform may trigger a need for you to change your strategy to help your continuous learning (likely your most valuable) employees.
+The Tax Cuts and Jobs Act (TCJA) tax reform may trigger a need for you to change your tax strategy to help your continuous learning employees.

-Your employees will find this new rule beyond the “oh, shucks” reaction.
+Your employees productivity may increase once you strategize around this so you can offer these service to them.
 For 2018–2025, the TCJA outlaws write-offs for miscellaneous itemized expenses that under prior law were subject to the 2 percent of adjusted gross income (AGI) deduction threshold.

 Included in this category are unreimbursed employee business expenses.
 So for 2018–2025, employees may not take miscellaneous itemized deductions for unreimbursed work-related education expenses.

-If you would like my help with the education possibilities and deductions for you, your business, and your employees, call me on my direct line at 262-358-8297
+If you would like our help with education possibilities and deductions for you, your business and your employees, call us at 262-358-8297.

 We're Here to Help